 Inteligo Bank's Board of Directors is responsible for the establishment and monitoring of the risk administration policies.
-In order to manage and monitor the various risks Inteligo Bank is exposed to, the Board of Directors has created the Credit and Investment Committee, the Assets and Liabilities Committee, the Credit Risk Committee and the Audit Committee.
+To manage and monitor the various risks Inteligo Bank is exposed to, the Board of Directors has created the Credit and Investment Committee, the Assets and Liabilities Committee, the Credit Risk Committee and the Audit Committee.

-Due to the Covid-19 pandemic, the Group, through its different risk management bodies, has been monitoring and implementing diverse measures to address and counter the negative effects of the pandemic on its subsidiaries.
+Due to the Covid-19 pandemic, that started in March 2020, the Group, through its different risk management bodies, has been monitoring and implementing diverse measures to address and counter the negative effects of the pandemic on its subsidiaries.
 See Note 1(b.3).